salesforce/best/docs/content/docs/continuous-integration.md

       command: yarn perf --compareStats ${BASE_COMMIT} ${TARGET_COMMIT} --gitIntegration
 ```

 The Yarn command `perf` is essentially an alias to the Best CLI.
 Best is first run to benchmark the code of the new Pull Request.
-Then `best --compareStats` is run with a base commit from `master` and a target commit from the PR.
+Then `best --compareStats` is run with a base commit from `main` and a target commit from the PR.
 The `--gitIntegration` flag causes Best to post the results on the pull request on GitHub.

 ::: tip
 To guarantee reproducible results, we **highly** recommend using a remote runner for your benchmarks.
 Check out the guide on [running remotely](/guide/running-remotely).